huisaddison/blog/content/first-post.md

 Slug: my-first-post
 Summary: First post in Pelican.

-This is my first on my blog powered by Pelican!
+This is my first post on my blog powered by Pelican!